mathvra/prismic-boilerplate/README.md

 ## Learn More

+This repository was created following this tutorial: [Learn how to build Prismic websites with the App Router](https://prismic.io/blog/how-to-use-prismic-with-nextjs-app-router)

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.